 Mapping neighborhood assets, opportunities, and problems can engage students more deeply in science and engineering.
 In this workshop you’ll learn how system models, looking for patterns, and observing change over time can help students investigate and map their community.
 Local ecosystems, water flow, and community assets are some of many possible areas for your mapping efforts.
 By the end of this workshop you’ll have strategies to use in mapping your community and ideas for how you can use the information gathered.

 Workshop 3: Engineering in Community

 How does engineering relate to solving problems in your community?
-Learn how IslandWood is using the engineering design process to help students investigate local stormwater problems, seek stakeholders’ input, and develop solutions.
-Then, explore what is involved in putting student ideas into action including possible real-world constraints, practical small-scale solutions potential partners and mini-grant options.
+Learn how IslandWood is using the engineering design process to help students investigate local stormwater problems, seek stakeholder input, and develop solutions.
+Explore what is involved in putting student ideas into action including possible real-world constraints, practical small-scale solutions potential partners, and mini-grant options.
 We’ll work together to figure out a plan for the topics and students you teach.

 Workshop 4: Urban Water Systems

 Would you like to learn more about how urban water systems actually work?
 Are you curious how water systems, the impacts of climate change, and related conservation issues can interest your students and integrate with NGSS?
 Join us to learn about wastewater and stormwater systems (may include tours of facilities, depending on the site) and then workshop how you might use this content in your classroom.
 Appropriate for all 4th-12th grade teachers.

 On September 28th, 16 teachers and educators gathered at Cascade View Elementary School in Tukwila to participate in IslandWood's "NGSS in Action: Science in the Schoolyard" workshop.
 Together, they dove into discussions of "three dimensional" science learning, and...